 @QueryParam annotation allows us to read the request parameter values which were passed as a part of URL query string for example: site.com/api/users/r4ghtaf43c3n/messages?start=1&limit=50 where site.com is your web site domain name, /api/users/ is the path to your Root Resource, r4ghtaf43c3n is the value of specific user id and can be read with @ParthParam annotation, /messages is…Read More JAX-RS @QueryParam.
 Reading URL Query Parameters.

 In this blog post I am going to share with you how to read the PathParam value which was included in the request URI.
-Let’s assume an HTTP GET request was send to our RESTful Web Service endpoint to get a specific user profile.
-For our web service to be able to read from database…Read More JAX-RS @PathParam.
+And before you continue further I would like to mention that I have recorded a video lesson on how to use the @PathParam annotation and made it part of my video…Read More JAX-RS @PathParam.
 Reading Path Parameters.

 In this blog post I am going to share with you how to handle HTTP GET request in your Java Web Service created with Jersey framework and how to response back with XML or JSON Response.
 If you do not have your Java RESTful Web Service created yet please follow the below link to a…Read More Jersey HTTP GET Example